Making a Python CLI AI Native With SKILL.md

 name: pokecli

-description: Queries Pokémon, Berries, Items, and Moves data via the pokecli CLI.
-Use when the user needs to look up Pokémon stats, berries, items, or moves, download sprites, or manage the local cache.
+description: Queries Pokémon, Berries, Items, Moves, Abilities, Types, Natures, evolution chains, species, egg groups, growth rates, machines (TM/HM), Pokemon forms, versions, version groups, regions, locations, location areas, generations, and pokedexes via the pokecli CLI.
+Use when the user needs to look up Pokémon stats, type matchups, abilities, natures, evolution chains, berries, items, moves, TMs, breeding compatibility, alternative forms, encounter locations, regional pokedexes, generation rosters, game versions, download sprites, or manage the local cache.
 Also use when the user mentions "pokecli", "pokedex", or "PokeAPI"

 allowed-tools: Bash(pokecli:*)